20,000 Leagues Under the Sea (1954 film): Critical reaction

 Philip K. Scheuer, reviewing for the Los Angeles Times, wrote: "Technically the film is a marvel itself, with actual underwater shot made in the Bahamas alternating with surface scale models that defy detection as such."
 He also praised Mason's performance, claiming "he lends depth and dimension to the stock figure of the 'mad genius.'
 The proof: he sometimes seems more pitied than scorned."
 Harrison's Reports wrote: "Expertly utilizing the CinemaScope medium and Technicolor photography, he [Walt Disney] and his staff have fashioned a picture that is not only a masterpiece from the production point of view but also a great entertainment, the kind that should go over in a big way with all types of audiences."
 A review in the Chicago Tribune wrote, "Produced with care, in handsome color and peppered with humor, it's a nicely balanced dose of old supposition and modern fact."

 Contemporary film critic Steve Biodrowski said that the film is "far superior to the majority of genre efforts from the period (or any period, for that matter), with production design and technical effects that have dated hardly at all."
 Biodrowski also added that the film "may occasionally succumb to some of the problems inherent in the source material (the episodic nature does slow the pace), but the strengths far outweigh the weaknesses, making this one of the greatest science-fiction films ever made."

+One reviewer gave the film five out of five, praising the film for its "story, dialogue, acting and overall bonhomie".
+Mark Bourne praised "its elaborate special effects and art direction, the faultless performances (especially Mason's), and unbeatable deep-sea adventure storytelling" However, he thought the portrayals of the natives to be "stereotypical".
+Jason Seiver praised the film's story, setting, and visuals but criticized the humor.